 Is There an Association Between Gum Disease and Diabetes?

-For the nearly 35 million people from Middle East and North Africa that have diabetes, many may be surprised to learn about an unexpected complication associated with this condition.
+For the nearly 21 million Americans that have diabetes, many may be surprised to learn about an unexpected complication associated with this condition.
 Research shows that there is an increased prevalence of gum disease among those with diabetes, adding serious gum disease to the list of other complications associated with diabetes, such as heart disease, stroke and kidney disease.

 Is There a Two-Way Street?